rmsk2/rustpwman/README.md

 Under Linux and macOS use `cargo build --release` to build with all features enabled.
 Under Windows you should call the batch file `build_win.bat` from a
 Visual Studio Developer prompt for this purpose.
 On top of that there is a separate section in this README that deals with building under Windows.
 If you want a minimal set of features (and therefore a minimal set of dependencies) you can use `cargo build --release --no-default-features` under Linux, macOS and Windows.
-In this case the password cache, support for WebDAV, additional crypto algorithms and the automatic local backup feature are not available.
+In this case the password cache, support for WebDAV, additional crypto algorithms, the automatic local backup feature and the possibility to encode an entry in a QR code are not available.

-If you have an older version of this repo on your  machine you need to perform a `cargo update` after pulling this release otherwise the official version 0.21 of cursive will not build.
+If you have an older version of this repo on your  machine you may need to perform a `cargo update` after pulling this release otherwise the official version 0.21 of cursive will not build.
 I am curently using version 1.91.0 of `rustc`.

 # How to run the software